David Crawley (bishop): Ordained ministry

 In 1985 he became the twelfth rector of St. Paul's, Vancouver where he sought to heal the relationship between the parish and the local LGBT community and to minister to the members of that community who were at the time dealing with the AIDS crisis.
 He wrote an account of his experiences in A parish transformed.
 In 1990 he resigned his position at St Paul's on being elected to the episcopate (as Bishop of Kootenay) in 1990.

+In 1990, he was elected and installed as bishop of Kootenay.
+He was elected metropolitan of British Columbia and Yukon and served in both roles concurrently until his retirement in November 2004.
+He was acting primate of the Anglican Church of Canada for several months in 2004 between the retirement of Michael Peers and the General Synod where Andrew Hutchison was elected.

+Later life and death

-He has been twice married and has three daughters.
+Crawley was twice married and had three daughters.
+He died on August 17, 2025, at the age of 88.